Warsaw Chopin Airport: Rebuilding Okęcie in the years 1945–89

 In 1969, the new terminal officially became operational, with it celebrating, just one year later, its first million passengers served.
 However, it soon became apparent that the new terminal was too small.
 As a result of this situation, and to alleviate the problems it was causing, part of the airport's administrative office was moved to the south of the terminal and into makeshift buildings and the old airport premises on Ul.
 17 Stycznia.
 A new separate, temporary arrival hall was then built.
 Meanwhile, domestic flights continued to operate from the facilities built on the site of the pre-war terminal.
-Some years later, in 1979, a new arrivals hall, the so-called 'Finnish Hall' opened.
+Some years later, in 1978, a new arrivals hall, the so-called 'Finnish Hall' opened.
 Thereafter, there was a further upgrade to the airport's runways, and after the renovation of runways 1 and 3, runway 2 was re-designated as taxiway 'Delta'; this was because of its location on the same axis as a number of major obstacles, most notably the Palace of Culture and Science and Raszyn radio transmitter.

 Political events of the early 1980s caused a decline in passenger traffic, but already by 1983, there was renewed growth, especially on international routes.
 However, it turned out that the existing airport infrastructure was not able to handle as much traffic as the airport was dealing with by this period; thus, in November 1986, the Government decided to expand the airport.
 In the face of economic reform in the late 1980s, there was also a need to create a new managing body for airports and air traffic in Poland.
 In October 1987, a new company, the State Enterprise "Polish Airports" (PPL), an independent, self-governing and self-financing entity of the national economy, replaced the state aviation administration as the manager of the airport.
-The company was managed under the authority of the minister responsible for communications and transport was responsible.
+The company was managed under the authority of the minister responsible for communications and transport.